bosconic/Monologue-Analysis/README.md

 1. By: Nicholas Bosco
 2. Topic: Monologue Sentiment Analysis

-This is the associated `README.md` file that accompanies the Monologue Sentiment Analysis Python Notebook (.ipyb)
+This is the associated `README.md` file that accompanies the Monologue Sentiment Analysis Python Notebook (.ipyb).
+The Operation of this project would not be possible without the usage of Google Colaboratory.

 # Background Information